robfairh/deploying-machine-learning-models/README.md

 * in terminal, run: railway link
 * and select project, environment, and service
 * then, run: railway up --detach
-* I think the alternative would be to just run: railway up --detach --service <service_id>, but right now, I can't find the service_id.
+* I think the alternative would be to just run: railway up --detach --service <service_name>
 * In service, go to settings, under networking generate domain
 * this will produce a link in which we can access our API